wizards-of-lua/wizards-of-lua/docs/_examples/rocket-thrower.md

   end
 end
 ```
+When you have added this function to your profile (and saved it), you

-We can experiment with this function from the command line.
+can experiment with it from the command line.

 Just find some place with a good view onto something you want to blow up.
 Make sure to look at it directly.
 Then cast the following spell: